Aatlantise/transformers/README.md

 To run your experiment, simply configure `mnli.sh` or `boolq.sh` with your parameters and run ```bash mnli.sh``` or ```bash boolq.sh```.
 Your model will be run, and at every checkpoint, the model's evaluation results will be saved.

 If your GPU environment uses Slurm, feel free to use the `mnli_finetune.scr` or `boolq_finetune.scr` scripts.

+On a k80 GPU, the BoolQ training will take a couple hours, while MNLI training may take between 12 and 18 hours.
+Note that the experiment only produces test set accuracies as `[task-name]_[step-count].txt` and HANS label outputs as `hans_[step-count].txt`.
+Run `python evaluate_heur_output.py hans_[step-count].txt && mv formattedFile.txt hansres_[step-count].txt` to produce HANS performances on categories and subcases.

 If you have any questions, please feel free to contact us at jmin10@jhu.edu, tom.mccoy@jhu.edu, and linzen@nyu.edu.